KateHyoung/UTDEventData/README.md

 - Table: a reference class
 - citeData( ): for citing the package and data tables in the UTD server for publications
 - DataTable( ): for looking up the data table at UTD data
-- TableVar( ): for looking up the variables in a specified data table
+- tableVar( ): for looking up the variables in a specified data table
 - previewData( ): for previewing the data structure of a particular data table
 - pullData( ): for extracting a data set with countries and time range
 - getQuerySize(): for measuring the size of requested data to the server